ripl-lab/franka_ros2/README.md

 ## Modifications from the Original `franka_ros2`

 Compared to the original `franka_ros2`, the file [`panda_arm.ros2_control.xacro`](franka_description/robots/panda_arm.ros2_control.xacro) has been **updated to support the position command interface** for simulation in Rviz2.
 Additionally, it has been modified to allow switching to the effort command interface for controlling the real robot.

-Currently, **position and effort command interfaces are mutually exclusive**, meaning the robot cannot be viewed in **both Rviz2 and the real world simultaneously**.
-A fix for this limitation may be implemented in a future version of the original `franka_ros2`.
+Please look at [Usage Instructions](#usage-instructions) for how to enable and disable position command interface,

 ## Usage Instructions

+`use_fake_hardware` is the key parameter to determine if using real or simulated environment.

 ### 1. Visualizing Motion in Rviz2